IainMac32/JustTheInstruction/README.md

 **https://colab.research.google.com/drive/1k1D4zRW0nFicjkS-KqtCVW3y4mn8qSJR?usp=sharing**

-## Using the Model
+## :mag: Using the Model
 ### You can find the isolate function in the [isolate.py](./api/isolate.py) file located in the `api` directory.

 Given plaintext, we use the model to idetify only the section of the text that includes procedural writing (instructions), and isolate it from the surrounding irrelevant text.
-This was done by parsing the text into individual sentences.
+This was done by first splitting the website's plaintext into individual sentences.
 We then parsed through the individual sentences until the model predicted a value greater than our experimentally determined threshold value which markes the start of the instructions section.
 The isolate function then continues to append sentences to the section and have the model make a prediction.
 When a significant decrease in prediction was noticed (identified by the prediction of the previous section minus an experimentally determined buffer value), this marks the end of the instructions section.
 This section, consisting of ***JustTheInstructions***, is then returned to the user.